-However, in some situations we offer a simple, standard “flexible VC” investment instrument, which functions similarly to a convertible note with a release valve; founders can easily buy us out.
+However, in some situations we can offer a simple, standard “flexible VC” investment instrument, which functions similarly to a convertible note with a release valve; founders can easily buy us out.
 This enables you to choose the path that’s best for your company: pursue traditional VC accelerated growth without profitability, or become a profitable company organically and buy us out.

 Here’s an overview of our typical “flexible VC” structure:

 |Purchase Amount||Total amount invested in the round.
 We prefer to be the lead investor.|

 |Purchase Date||Anticipated date of funding investment.|

 |Percentage||“_____%, subject to redemption as provided below”.
 The ownership % we convert into if a company chooses to raise a round or sell.
 We use a simple fixed % as it avoids much of the confusion and signaling associated with valuations or valuation caps.
 If a company raises, we convert our % ownership into preferred equity prior to the pending round and receive pro rata rights to maintain that % in that round.|

 |Conversion Trigger||“$__,000,000 round of preferred.”
 The amount of follow-on financing that, if raised, triggers our conversion to equity.
 Such triggers typically range from as low as $500K to as high as $5M.|